-Continuing paid and organic strategies is obvious, but emerging platforms have more relevance than ever.
+Continuing paid and organic strategies are obvious, but emerging platforms have more relevance than ever.
 A dealership’s Google My Business (GMB) page is a great way to get eyes on the brand, as it is a main landing spot for searchers and provides all the quick info they are looking for.
-This includes basic information like if a dealer is open, what the hours are during this time and what offers are available.
+This includes basic information like if a dealer is open, what the hours are during this time, and what offers are available.

 To help through this time, DealerFire SEO customers are being offered GMB Basics for free right now to ensure their info is up to date and they are promoting offers on their Google My Business page.

-Literally thousands of consumers visit the Google My Business page a month, and up to 20% of them click-through to the site from the page.
-Even if they don’t click through, they can call, chat or get directions to the dealership through the GMB page.
+Literally thousands of consumers visit the Google My Business page a month, and up to 20% of them click through to the site from the page.
+Even if they don’t click through, they can call, chat, or get directions to the dealership through the GMB page.
 Having the page fully optimized means more people will find it with basic search terms, creating more interaction for the dealership and website.

 And Google Posts allow dealers to have a very visible example of what they are doing in response to COVID-19 on the GMB page.
-This can include information on if the showroom is open, delivery options, OEM incentives and much more.
+This can include information on if the showroom is open, delivery options, OEM incentives, and much more.

 What’s in Store for May?

-When looking at the data, all signs point to a continued recovery in May – however the growth comes with caution.
+When looking at the data, all signs point to a continued recovery in May – however, the growth comes with caution.
 No matter how good May turns out to be, it will not be near what could have been expected in a non-COVID world.

 As has been pointed out ad nauseam, it will largely depend on where a dealer is located.
 Some states are relaxing stay-at-home measures immediately, while others are extending through the end of May and potentially beyond.
-These measures, and how consumers react to them, will dictate a lot of the sales volume.
+These measures and how consumers react to them will dictate a lot of the sales volume.